As Darkness Threatens, Four Gifted People Will Give the World Its Best--And Maybe Only--Chance to Survive. This is Harbingers.

 Review: YIKES!
 I couldn't put this book down.... literally....
 I couldn't unlock my terror frozen knuckles (haha).
 Joking aside, I'm really enjoying this Harbringers series.
 As mentioned in a previous review, this series runs like a TV show.
 There are four authors and each author writes one novella for each book.
 Each novella contributes to the overall theme/story that the authors are telling together.
 Each author writes from a different character's point of view.
 Sound confusing?
 It's not.
 In fact, I wouldn't be surprised if this series brings in a whole new chapter of book writing where this type of style becomes very common.
 I love being able to pick the book up and read a complete story in thirty minutes.... but yet have that story adding to an overall story.
 It's very cool.

 The characters in this series are all so different from each other and very engaging.
 The uniqueness of this cast of characters is so entertaining - from an atheist ex-priest, to a soft heart ex-football player with the gift of healing, to a little boy that can see into the spiritual realm, to a tattoo artist that tattoos prophecies, and lastly, a genius who sees patterns and numbers in everything.
 When these five get thrown together - watch out!
 Sparks fly and action happens.
 This series is fast paced and very exciting.

 Of note.... it is scary.
 Like...chew my nails off and keep my feet covered in a blanket scary.
 I personally wouldn't give this book to anyone under about 16 years old (I am quite conservative, FYI).
 In my opinion, it is an older-teen/adult read.

-Thank-you to Graf Martin Communications and Baker Publishing Group for a complimentary copy of this book in exchange for my honest review.
+Thank-you to Graf Martin Communications and Baker Publishing House for a copy of this book!